International Association of Private Career Colleges

 Career colleges provide educational programs in hundreds of occupational fields, including accounting, business administration, photography, criminal justice, law enforcement, administration, paralegal studies, hospitality and tourism management, information technology, interior design, information technology, nursing, radio and television broadcasting, journalism and various other career orientated disciplines.

 The focus of employers today is on skills.
 Career colleges focus on the needs of both students and employers.
-Many career colleges provide distance learning, flexible course schedules and accelerated completions time frames to meet the needs of working adults juggling study, full time employment and personal life.
-The majority of career colleges design their programs on the advice of industry advisory councils that assist in shaping curriculum and developing programs to meet workplace needs and demands.
+Many career colleges provide distance learning, flexible course schedules and accelerated completion time frames to meet the needs of working adults juggling study, full-time employment and personal life.
+The majority of career colleges design their programs on the advice of industry advisory councils that assist in shaping curricula and developing programs to meet workplace needs and demands.

 What is the student’s return on investment for a career college education?

-In salary terms alone, career college graduates in the US earn a first year average of $9,230 more than their high school graduate counterparts ($39,546 versus $30,316).
-The average annual rate of return on a career college student’s investment is 31.25% (Source: http://www.census.gov/prod/2002pubs/p23-210.pdf).
+In salary terms alone, career college graduates in the US earn a first-year average of $9,230 more than their high school graduate counterparts ($39,546 versus $30,316).
+The average annual rate of return on a career college student’s investment is 31.25% (Source: www.census.gov/prod/2002pubs/p23-210.pdf).
 These return on investment figures are comparable across most developed countries.